 Athletes are encouraged to travel with the team.
-Parents may transport their own children to and from an event only if they have received prior approval from the athletic director or designee by filling out the "Parent Request to Transport Student" form on the Athletics web page or in the athletic office.
+Parents may transport their own children to and from an event only if they have received prior approval from the athletic director or designee by filling out the "Parent Request to Transport Student" form available from the athletic director.
 District policy does not allow parents to transport children other than their own.